برجاء الإنتظار ...

 Takepron 15 mg Gastro-resistant Hard Capsules

 Each gastro-resistant hard capsule contains 15 mg lansoprazole.
-Excipient with known effect: Each gastro-resistant hard capsule contains 84.9 mg sucrose.
+Excipient with known effect: Sucrose.
 For the full list of excipients, see section 6.1.

 Gastro-resistant hard capsules.
-White body/Pink cap, hard capsules printed with “TAKEPRON 15 mg” containing white to pale brownish white granules.
+Size (3) pink cap/white body capsules, printed with “TAKEPRON 15 mg” and containing white to pale brownish white granules.

 • Treatment of duodenal and gastric ulcer